Space Rogue: Reception

-Computer Gaming World called Space Rogue "an interesting blend of arcade action, role-playing interaction and economic strategy."
+Computer Gaming World called Space Rogue an "interesting" blend of arcade action, role-playing interaction and economic strategy.

-In the January 1990 edition of Dragon, Patricia Hartley and Kirk Lesser called it "a refreshing science-fiction game with crisp graphics that give you the feeling of flying in space."
-They concluded by giving it a rating of 3.5 out of 5, saying that it was "an enjoyable adventure that offers a lot of action for a minimal investment."
+In the January 1990 edition of Dragon, Patricia Hartley and Kirk Lesser called it a refreshing science-fiction game with crisp graphics that gives the players the feeling of flying in space.
+They concluded by giving it a rating of 3.5 out of 5, saying that it was an enjoyable adventure that offers a lot of action for a minimal investment.

-Compute! stated that, "the best of flight simulation and role-playing come together in Space Rogue ... believably and with style."
+Compute! stated that "the best of flight simulation and role-playing come together in Space Rogue ... believably and with style".

-Zzap64, Issue #58, 1990: "I thought Elite could never be beaten as the greatest ever space game, but after playing Space Rogue for hours on end I've changed my mind.
+One reviewer for Zzap64 in 1990 wrote: "I thought Elite could never be beaten as the greatest ever space game, but after playing Space Rogue for hours on end I've changed my mind.
 This totally outclasses Elite and is the best Space Game for any machine!"

-In the June 1990 edition of Games International, Mike Siggins was very disappointed in this game, calling it "an almost exact lift of Elite."
-He concluded by giving it a very poor rating of 2 out of 10, saying "Save your money and stick with the original."
+In the June 1990 edition of Games International, Mike Siggins was very disappointed in this game, calling it "an almost exact lift of Elite".
+He concluded by giving it a very poor rating of 2 out of 10, saying that the players should save the money and stick with the original.